• Blog

 In The Oleander Sword, the second novel of The Burning Kingdoms trilogy, Tasha Suri has produced an even more intensely involving and brilliant book than she did in The Jasmine Throne.
 That first novel richly explored the many selves and identities its characters had to adopt to survive as they strove to increase their power, […]

-Filed Under: Fantasy Fiction, Great Series Read Project Tagged With: gods, identity, power, religion, sacrifice, sapphic love, South Asian fiction, Tasha Suri
+Filed Under: Epic Fantasy, Great Series Read Project Tagged With: gods, identity, power, religion, sacrifice, sapphic love, South Asian fiction, Tasha Suri

 Spear by Nicola Griffith – A Review